learn-academy-2020-charlie/week-1-assessment-ericagates/interview-questions.md

 4. What is the difference between console.log() and return?

-  Your answer: Console.log() just displays to the screen what you tell it to.
+  Your answer: Console.log() just displays to the console what you tell it to.
 Return is used at the end of function to define what the output or result of the function is.

   Researched answer: console. log() - logs out information in console. return just return from the function without processing further code or you can say, A function immediately stops at the point where return is called. (https://stackoverflow.com/questions/21020608/difference-between-console-log-and-return-in-javascript)